 On a day, when he was receiving an award for innovation for his design and work associated with the Black Star network, Gerry Pyne was in Coen, climbing a tower and installing the 22nd Black Star service. on the Black Star network.

-Gerry said “it was hot” up there mate”,” the rungs on the tower ladder were so hot, i thought i would lose my grip”, “it was a bit scary up there”.
+Gerry said “it was hot up there mate!
+The rungs on the tower ladder were so hot, I thought i would lose my grip.”

 Being a Black Star Network station, Coen receives 24/7 on the hour news and weather services, their own local information and their own program daily log,new music up dates on a regular basis For all purposes they are their own local station and have 24 hour network support from Cairns Hub.

 Its a good time, to thank the Cook Shire for providing the Site facility tower, air-conditioning and power, and also recognise continued support of IAS Cairns Office.